jjdrisco/Good-Morning-SQL/README.md

 ## Chapter 1

-*beep beep* *beep beep* That's your alarm clock waking you up for another Monday.
+*beep beep* *beep beep* That's your alarm clock waking you up for another Monday in Morgantown, West Virginia.
 You roll out of bed, drink some water, and get ready for the day.
-But, there's something missing ... a coffee from the place down the street.
+But, there's something missing ... a coffee from the Dunkin' Donuts down the street.

 You walk out the door with a smile on your face and a stride in your step.
 After traveling all the way down the street to the coffeeshop, you open the door. *the ambiance of coffeeshop chatter fills the air*